wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 Complete the following steps to actually use git for the class:
 1. Create a [github.com] account if you don't have one already.
 (You can delete it at the end of class if you wish.)
-2. Follow the github classrooms link https://classroom.github.com/a/iSA_rfep to associate your github username with the course, and it will copy the template repository for you.
+2. Follow the github classrooms link https://classroom.github.com/a/X5AnY8BE to associate your github username with the course, and it will copy the template repository for you.
-4. Make sure to add all of your team members as collaborators on the new repository.
-5. Running through these steps creates a ``repository'' a place where all of your project code will be stored.
+3. This will give you a repository with a name like `https://github.com/CMSC13600-Aut2024/cmsc13600-project-bobbob`

 ### Common Issues on MacOSx
 If you haven't taken a class before that uses github classrooms, you will have to set up ssh authentication.
 On MacOSX, these instructions will work: https://medium.com/codex/git-authentication-on-macos-setting-up-ssh-to-connect-to-your-github-account-d7f5df029320